Unit rationale, description and aim

 Assessment strategy and rationale

 The assessments for this unit are designed to demonstrate the achievement of each learning outcome.
-To pass this unit, you are required to obtain an overall mark of at least 50%.
+To pass this unit, students are required to obtain an overall mark of at least 50%.

 Overview of assessments